KennthShang/PhaGCN2.0/README.md

 The shortest length supported is 1700bp.The output file is **final_prediction.csv**.
 There are three column in this csv file: "contig_name, median_file_name, prediction".

 # New changes:
-Now,the given database can support prediction under the all viruses which is base on ICTV 2021 year reporter（https://talk.ictvonline.org/taxonomy/vmr/m/vmr-file-repository/13175）.In prediction result,we add a prediction result named "Family_like" , if your virus species prediction label is "_like", it indicates that your virus and some viruses in the virus library are the same order but different families of the relationship.
+Now,the given database can support prediction under the all viruses which is base on [ICTV 2021 year reporter](https://talk.ictvonline.org/taxonomy/vmr/m/vmr-file-repository/13175).
+In prediction result,we add a prediction result named "Family_like" , if your virus species prediction label is "_like", it indicates that your virus and some viruses in the virus library are the same order but different families of the relationship.
 In the **Network** folder will generate a network map file, you can use this file to draw your unique and beautiful network map

 # New function